wallymathieu/assertfail/_posts/2019-08-20-Why-do-we-need-microservices.md

 > Measuring software productivity by lines of code is like measuring progress on an airplane by how much it weighs

 Software estimation techniques show that the time and cost of software is closely related to the line count of the system where changes are made (see [Software Estimation](https://www.goodreads.com/book/show/93891.Software_Estimation)).
-This implies that having subsystems that can be resoned about in isolation means that it's easier to estimate and plan changes (as well as keep cost reasonable).
+This implies that having subsystems that can be reasoned about in isolation means that it's easier to estimate and plan changes (as well as keep cost reasonable).

 The cost of microservices has in fact decreased over the years.
 Note for instance that deploying a hosted Kubernetes solution with a light workload can cost you as little as around 30$ per months depending on your vendor.
 Deploying multiple sites into a single App Service on Azure can be quite cheap as well.